 In most individuals with KFS, the condition appears to occur randomly for unknown reasons (sporadically).
 However, in other cases, familial patterns have been reported that indicate autosomal dominant or autosomal recessive inheritance.
 Most likely, KFS is multifactorial, which means that several different factors including genetic factors all play some causative role.
 In addition, different genetic defects can cause KFS (genetic herterogeneity) in different people.

 In 2008, researchers determined that some cases of autosomal dominant and sporadic KFS are caused by mutations of the GDF6 gene located on chromosome 8.
 The GDF6 gene produces a growth factor that is involved in the production and function of cartilage in the developing embryo.
 Cartilage is the specialized tissue that serves as a buffer or cushion at joints.
 Most of the skeleton of an embryo consists of cartilage, which is slowly converted to bone.
 Researchers have determined that the growth factor produced by the GDF6 gene is essential to the proper function of the spinal discs found between the vertebrae.
 These discs provide flexibility and protection for the spinal cord.
 How mutations of the GDF6 gene contribute to the full spectrum of symptoms and physical findings associated with KFS is not yet known.
+Multiple synostosis 4 (SYNS4) is also associated with the mutation of GDF6.

 Some cases of KFS have been reported that seem to suggest autosomal recessive inheritance.
 Recessive genetic disorders occur when an individual inherits the same abnormal gene for the same trait from each parent.
 If an individual receives one normal gene and one gene for the disease, the person will be a carrier for the disease, but usually will not show symptoms.
 The risk for two carrier parents to both pass the defective gene and, therefore, have an affected child is 25 percent with each pregnancy.
 The risk to have a child who is a carrier like the parents is 50 percent with each pregnancy.
 The chance for a child to receive normal genes from both parents and be genetically normal for that particular trait is 25 percent.
 The risk is the same for males and females.